The basic narrative the people of Israel tell ourselves about Bilaam casts him as a central antagonist in our story.

 These words are often understood as hinting that Bilaam actually does want to receive from Balak a house full of silver and gold as payment for his services.
 But this seems somewhat petty within the context of Bilaam’s reputation for being one of the world’s greatest spiritual figures.
 Moreover, even after Bilaam demonstrates several times that he is unable to curse Israel, he repeats the same formulation (Bamidbar 24:13).
 At this point, we should no longer understand his “greed” as a demand for more generous material compensation.

-The essence of Bilaam’s “greed” is actually his ambition to play a major role in historical events.
+We should therefore understand Bilaam’s greed not as greed for material wealth, but rather “spiritual greed” – an ambition to play a major role in historical events.
 The primary passion of exceptional individuals is a desire to influence the world and to significantly contribute to humanity’s development.
 This is one of the most compelling passions that a high caliber person with great potential can experience.
 Not a lust for money or even power but rather a need to influence history’s trajectory.

 Such “greed” can actually be a very positive trait.
 It’s the force behind the creative impulse and only becomes problematic when it fails to discriminate between right and wrong.
 Controlling such passion therefore becomes a moral imperative.
 But Bilaam is unable to meet this challenge.
 He’s enslaved to his “greed” to such a degree that he loses his moral judgement.